 I am very optimistic this morning since the economy is recovering at a very rapid clip.
 We'll see really extraordinary numbers in the first quarter and the second quarter.
 We think the US GDP will increase 6.5 percent, maybe 7% this year, the highest that we've seen since the mid-1980s.
-We will end the year with the economy of a 5% higher than pre pandemic levels, and we see pretty strong numbers across the board, retail sales, industrial production, construction spending, manufacturing, anything in the interestsensitive sectors, housing and autos. have been really robust, and anyone who's tried to order an appliance or if you want to do any kind
+We will end the year with the economy of a 5% higher than pre pandemic levels, and we see pretty strong numbers across the board, retail sales, industrial production, construction spending, manufacturing, anything in the interestsensitive sectors, housing and autos. have been really robust, and anyone who's tried to order an appliance or if you want to do any kind of remodeling in addition to home, you're having to wait for months to get access to them, because the demand for durable goods is incredibly high.

-Opportunities Economy Other Sectors Global growth was -3.6% in 2020.
-We expect a +6.1% rebound in 2021.
-The U.S. (+6.5%) is driving recovery Interest rate sensitive sector (e.g., housing) booming Industrial production vibrant E-commerce has grabbed · Highly accommodative fiscal and market share though at the monetary policy (declining output expense of more traditional · Personal income above pre -Financial Sector · Buoyant capital markets · Banks are healthy and ROE on U.S. banks has been steadily improving since 2020Q2 of remodeling in addition to home, you're having to wait for months to get access to them, because the demand for durable goods is incredibly high.
 We have strong income, but high savings and a mountain of cash are ready to be deployed.
 The Bloomberg reported today that globally there's almost \$3 trillion in cash that could be put to work very quickly.